dotnet/msbuild/documentation/High-level-overview.md

     T[Targets]
 ```

 Evaluation may occur before or after NuGet restore has run.
 Since NuGet packages can contain build logic, the pre-restore evaluation should be used only to run restore.
 After restore, all imports are files on disk and are processed as paths by the engine.
-Another characteristic of imports is that they are brough within the project logic, so other projects can refence the same import logic instead of having a copy of it.

 The evaluation stage should not have any side effect on disk, no new or deleted files.
 One exception is the SDK resolution phase.
 The .NET SDK resolver looks for SDKs already installed or existing on disk.
 But MSBuild also has support for resolvers that can run arbitrary .NET code such as referencing SDKs through a network share or fetching SDK packages from a remote server.
 One such resolver that comes with the .NET SDK and Visual Studio is the NuGet's MSBuild SDK resolver (`Microsoft.Build.NuGetSdkResolver`) which downloads the SDK packages from NuGet repositories to local storage.

 ### Imports
-In MSBuild an import definition can have various forms - a disk path, a property expansion, a known folder, or even environmental variables.
+In MSBuild imports are all treated like a property plus path expansion, however they can take various forms when being defined - a disk path, a property expansion, a known folder, or even environmental variables.
 There are also some main imports that come with the execution on other platforms, like the Visual Studio or SDK can have import directories that contain wild card imports.
-However, when it comes to the evaluation phase in MSBuild, imports are all treated like a property plus path expansion, this includes imported NuGet packages.

 Historically a single version of MSBuild supported multiple `ToolsVersions` that could result in differing imports for the same expression, but today an MSBuild distribution provides only the current version of `ToolsVersion` and selection between versions is expected to be done outside of MSBuild.

 ## Project Execution
 For more detailed information on execution phase visit [Microsoft Learn](https://learn.microsoft.com/visualstudio/msbuild/build-process-overview#execution-phase).

 The execution phase starts with a request to build a list of targets defined in the project (in its own XML or an import).
 Those targets and their prerequisite targets will then execute.
 The order of executed targets is defined using a few attributes: `BeforeTargets`, `DependsOnTargets`, and `AfterTargets`.
-However, the order in which targets are executed during a build will not strictly follow the one defined by those attributes.
-During execution, if a target that is being executed changes attributes or properties from another target, the final execution order might change due to the dependency chain changing.
+However, the order in which targets are executed during a build will not strictly follow the one defined by those attributes as it depends on more things during a build.
 The full executing order can be [found here](https://learn.microsoft.com/visualstudio/msbuild/target-build-order#determine-the-target-build-order).

 Another target order issue arises when there is a project dependency.
 Project dependencies are expressed using the `MSBuild` task, so a project target can start executing and then hit a project dependency that has not been completed yet.
 In this case, the project that is processing the targets will be considered blocked, and will pause its execution (the node building it may be used to work on another project).
 Once the dependencies have been fullfilled, the original build can resume resume and the target execution will continue in the original order.